thisisnsh/aithing/README.md

 - Fix already image search bug
 - Hide from screenshot
-- Do not stop blinking animation until model ends

 Sunday
 - Fix tab open animation.
 Not opening from top but from center.
 When going from low to high height.